jigx-com/jigx-docs-examples/docs/Widgets/list.md

 ::::ExpandableHeading
 ### Extended list widget 2x4, 4x2, 4x4

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/s4ML69T6TZa5bCeOaYjKr_widget-extend.PNG" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/s4ML69T6TZa5bCeOaYjKr_widget-extend.PNG" size="80" width="2546" height="2500" position="center" caption="Extended list widget" alt="Extended list widget"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/s4ML69T6TZa5bCeOaYjKr_widget-extend.PNG" size="80" position="center" caption="Extended list widget" alt="Extended list widget"}

 This example shows how the `Extend List Widget` reuses the data from a single `jig.list` to customize the widget's appearance.
 In the image above:

-1. &#x20;The first widget is the default `2x2` widget that is automatically displayed.&#x20;
+1. The first widget is the default `2x2` widget that is automatically displayed.
 2. The second widget is a `2x4` using the `Extend List widget` to only show the `titles` in the list.
-3. The third widget is a `4x2` using the `Extend List Widget `with a `component.stage` configuration.&#x20;
+3. The third widget is a `4x2` using the `Extend List Widget `with a `component.stage` configuration.
 4. The fourth widget is a `4x4` using the `Extend List Widget` to show a customized `leftElement` and `RightElement`.

 :::CodeblockTabs